-Pennington Biomedical Researcher Flori Corpodean Selected for Prestigious Resident Research Award
+Pennington biomedical researcher selected for prestigious Resident Research Award

 Latest Weather Blog

-Pennington Biomedical Researcher Flori Corpodean Selected for Prestigious Resident Research Award
+Pennington biomedical researcher selected for prestigious Resident Research Award

 BATON ROUGE - Dr. Florina Corpodean was named as the 2024 Resident Research Award recipient by the Society for Surgery of the Alimentary Tract, or SSAT.